 How to Make Pomander Balls

-- Take firm oranges and stud them with whole cloves.
+- Take firm oranges and stud them with whole cloves!
+That’s it!

 - Be creative and arrange the cloves in diamond, circular, or other patterns.
 As the orange dries, it will release a delicate, spicy fragrance.

-- For a stronger aroma, cover the entire orange with cloves, and then roll in a mixture of spices: 1 teaspoon ground cinnamon, 1 teaspoon ground cloves, 1 tablespoon ground nutmeg, 1 tablespoon allspice, ¼ cup powdered orrisroot.
+- For a stronger aroma, cover the entire orange with cloves, and then roll in a mixture of spices such as: 1 teaspoon ground cinnamon, 1 teaspoon ground cloves, 1 tablespoon ground nutmeg, 1 tablespoon allspice, ¼ cup powdered orrisroot.
 Leave the orange in the mix for a week, turning once a day.